 Even after you complete your dental education and plan to start your own dental practice – it again requires a lot of money.

-Expect to enter into the real world with several hundred thousands of student loans.
+Expect to enter the real world with several hundred thousand student loans.

 This situation can turn out to be daunting for many.